Narasaraopet: Civic administration

 Narasaraopet Municipality is a civic body of Narasaraopet, constituted on 18 June 1915.
 It got upgraded to Grade–I municipality on 28 April 1980 and it got upgraded to Selection Grade Municipality and has a jurisdictional area of 7.65 km2.

 Politics

 Narasaraopet is a part of Narasaraopet assembly constituency of Andhra Pradesh Legislative Assembly Dr. Chadalavada Aravinda Babu is the current MLA of this constituency from the TDP Party.
 It is also a part of Narasaraopet Lok Sabha constituency Vacant of this Member of Parliament (India).

 Transport

 The Guntur to Kurnool / Ananthapuram / Ballari NH 544D bypasses the city and the NH167A road (Piduguralla to Chirala) passes through the city.
 The town has a total road length of 157.08 km.
 APSRTC operates buses from Narasaraopet bus station.

-Narasaraopet railway station is located on the Nallapadu–Nandyal section and administered under Guntur railway division of South Central Railway zone.
+Narasaraopet railway station is located on the Nallapadu–Nandyal section and administered under Guntur railway division of South Coastal Railway zone.